 What happens when you run a humidifier without water is that the motor overheats.
 It can cause serious damage to the unit.

-In some instances, it can also cause fire or melting of the plastic parts.
-Running a unit when it is low on water is also one of the main causes of Vicks humidifier burning smell.
+In some instances, it can also cause fire or melt the plastic parts.
+Running a unit when it is low on water is also one of the main causes of the Vicks humidifier burning smell.

 Solution: Turn off the humidifier and unplug it from the wall socket.
 Give it 20 to 30 minutes to cool down.
 You should not remove the tank from the humidifier while it is still running.
 After it has cooled down, fill the tank with water and return it.
 Make sure you tighten the cap to stop your humidifier getting everything wet.